Bandslam (soundtrack)

-Bandslam is the soundtrack album for Summit Entertainment's movie of the same name.
+Bandslam is the soundtrack album for Summit Entertainment's film of the same name.
 The soundtrack was released on August 11, 2009 through Hollywood Records.

 Despite its good reviews, the soundtrack album failed to chart within the Billboard 200.
-The movie failed to chart in the top 10 in the United States, grossing $12,231,273 on its opening weekend while distributed at 2,121 theatres.
+The film failed to chart in the top 10 in the United States, grossing $12,231,273 on its opening weekend while distributed at 2,121 theatres.

 Album information

 The soundtrack features tracks from the Burning Hotels, the Velvet Underground and David Bowie.
 Mitchell Leib, president of music and soundtracks at Walt Disney Pictures, describes the album as a "real music picture in a way Cameron Crowe would make a music picture".